spences10/scottspence.com/copy/faq.md

 Tailwind is my current preference for the speed which it offers when creating projects.
-I have used styled-components for many projects, I am also comforable using Theme UI and Tailwind CSS.
+I have used styled-components for many projects, I am also comfortable using Theme UI and Tailwind CSS.

 I have a wealth of knowledge using [Gatsby] (2017-2020) (which uses **React** and **GraphQL**) and have consulted on large scale projects